MrZoom24/Command-Line-Flashcards/README.md

 2. List flashcards
     - Choose menu option `2`
     - Displays all saved flashcards
+    - Fromt the list, you can:
+        - **Edit a card** -> choose card ID, update front/back
+        - **Delete a card** -> choose card ID, confirm deletion
 3. Quiz mode
     - Choose menu option `3`
     - Shows each question and waits for Enter to show answer
+    - After seeing the answer, mark if you answered correctly
     - Move to next card with Enter
+    - At the end, summary statistics are shown (total answered, correct, incorrect, percentage)
 4. Quit
+    - Choose menu option `4`
     - Saves all cards automatically

 ---